horpeazy/printf/README.md

 # Tasks

-These are all the tasks of this project, the ones that are completed link to the corresponding files.
+These are all the tasks of this project, the ones that are completed link to the corresponding files

 ### [0.
 I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life](./_printf.c)
 * Write a function that produces output according to format.